 The show gave me a flashback to my visit to Siena in Italy and its palio a few years ago.
 The Italian race involves the city’s suburbs and is also a display of colours and traditions.

-Several of the places mentioned in this article are part of the World Heritage Site officially called “Budapest, including the Banks of the Danube, the Buda Castle Quarter and Andrássy Avenue”.
+Several of the places mentioned in this article about the monumental sights in Pest are part of the World Heritage Site officially called “Budapest, including the Banks of the Danube, the Buda Castle Quarter and Andrássy Avenue”.
 Read more.

 You may also read the other articles from this trip to Budapest in September 2014.